 Random keys can be generated by calling the CryptGenKey() function.
 Keys can also be created from known values via the CryptDeriveKey() function.
-Triple-DES, and AES keys are generated following the techniques given in FIPS PUB 186-2, Appendix 3, Random Number Generation.
-RSAENH also supports ANSI X9.31 RSA key generation.
+DES, Triple-DES, and AES keys3 are generated following the techniques given in FIPS PUB 186-2, Appendix 3, Random Number Generation and in FIPS 140-2 RNGVS requirements.